Vieni

 Salami + Provolone; Focaccia, Sicilian EVOO

-To kick things off, we’ve got focaccia, that’s dense and spongey between Sicilian EVOO ‘crunchy-fried’ crusts.
-With that are two wedges of buttery-nutty Provolone dolce and slices of salami that are puzzlingly doorstep-thick, turning them into a pleasure-free chew.
+To kick things off, is dense and spongey focaccia with top and bottom Sicilian EVOO ‘crunchy-fried’ crusts.
+Alongside are two delicate wedges of buttery-nutty Provolone dolce and slices of salami that are perplexedly doorstep-thick, turning them into a pleasure-free chew.

 Orkney Scallop Crudo, Grapes, Pine Nuts, Parsley

-Where the thickness of the salami fails, the Orkney Scallop crudo leads the way, dissolving in the mouth with sweetness-intensified roasted grapes, soft caramelly crunch from toasted pine nuts and aromatics from herb-intensified EVOO… Sicilian, no doubt.
+Where the thickness of the salami fails, the Orkney Scallop crudo leads the way, dissolving in the mouth with a mix of fresh and sweet-intensified roasted grapes, soft caramelly crunch from toasted pine nuts and aromatics from herb-intensified EVOO.

 32 Hour Ox Cheek Crispy Lasagne

-Four dishes land at once; the star being ‘crispy lasagne’ with sweet, melt-in-the-mouth 32-hour, low and slow ox cheek ragu.
-It sits under a seemingly suet-powered, meltingly brittle wafer and heavy dusting of Parmesan.
-It’s already a contender for the top ten dishes of 2026.
+Then four dishes land at once; the star being ‘crispy lasagne’ with sweet, melt-in-the-mouth 32-hour, low and slow ox cheek ragu.
+It sits under a seemingly suet-powered, brittle wafer and heavy dusting of Parmesan.
+It’s a contender for the top ten dishes of 2026.

 Fire roasted Carrots, Kale, Whipped Ricotta, Fennel Seed + Thyme Honey, Salted Pumpkin Seeds

-I was drawn to the vegetarian main, with my imagination stoked about the Ottolenghi-esque pleasures this might hold… but against that benchmark it falls well short with fire roasted, al dente heritage carrots failed by their supporting cast of blanched kale and barely-whipped ricotta and any fennel or thyme honey drizzle is lost.
+I’m strangely drawn to the vegetarian main, with my imagination stoked about the Ottolenghi-esque pleasures this might hold… but against that benchmark it falls well short.
+Fire roasted, al dente heritage carrots are failed by their supporting cast of blanched kale, barely-whipped ricotta and any fennel or thyme honey drizzle is lost.

-Barbecued, buttery baby potatoes in a sweet and tart caponata are superb, but a conical arancino filled with mozzarella is gummy and bland, although it’s probably not helped with us eating it last of the four dishes.
+Barbecued, buttery baby potatoes in a generously loaded sweet and tart caponata are superb, but a conical arancino filled with mozzarella is gummy and bland, although it’s probably not helped with us eating it last of the four dishes, rather than fresh out the fryer.

 Sugu + Arrancini

-We finish with one dessert and two spoons, although it’s another failed mission in my quest for the perfect tiramisu; whilst it’s whipped to perfection, it’s far too kindergarten friendly, bar a blanket of cocoa powder.
+We finish with one dessert and two spoons, although it’s another failed mission in my quest for the perfect tiramisu; whilst it’s whipped to perfection and sponge fingers still hold their form, it’s far too kindergarten friendly, bar a thick blanket of cocoa powder.

 Gio’s tiramisu

-I like the short, sturdy wine list, as there’s notable variation on the usual Italian wines and our Fiano is great value; crisp and dry, with great mouth feel, a long finish and textures of pear, melon and stone fruits holding fort on the palate.
+I like the short, sturdy wine list, as there’s notable variation from the more obvious Italian grapes and our Fiano is great value; crisp and dry, with great mouth feel, a long finish and textures of pear, melon and stone fruits holding fort on the palate.

 Zin / Fiano

-There are some perfectly understandable first night nerves and plenty of creases to be ironed out, but being sat in the bar area by the front door meant eating the entire meal in my coat.
+There are some perfectly understandable first night nerves and plenty of creases to be ironed out that I expect time will fix, but being sat in the bar area by the front door meant eating the entire meal in my coat.
 From here, I’m also looking into the dining room with its bright energy, feeling like we’re outside, looking in.

-As for the food, it’s inconsistent, but when it sparkles it’s a joy and I suspect you could easily choose better than I did from the menu… there’s enough good stuff and I can well imagine people will leave here perfectly content.
+As for the food, it’s inconsistent, but when it sparkles it’s a joy and I suspect you could probably choose better than I did from the menu and leave here perfectly content.

 Just as we’re leaving, a friend texts me ‘how’s the new Sicilian place?’
-It puts me on the spot and reply ‘I’m not sure’.
+It puts me on the spot and reply ‘Hmmm, not sure’.
 He replies ‘You would be a tough audience for that gaff’ and indeed, that’s true.
-But, now having digested the whole experience, I’m sure it’ll stand shoulder to shoulder with those other decent JQ casual dining spots… Txikiteo, Temper & Brown, Otto, Trentina and 1000 Trades.
+But, now having digested the whole experience, it’s definitely within its grasp to join those other decent JQ casual dining spots… Txikiteo, Temper & Brown, Otto, Trentina and 1000 Trades.

 That’s good company to be in and it’s another step in the right direction for The Food… erm… The Jewellery Quarter.